initbiz/initbiz.github.io/initdry/index.md

 ![InIT DRY banner](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/initdry/assets/images/initdry-banner.png)

 ## Introduction

-Plugin with set of classes and helpers to be used in third party plugins.
+Plugin with a set of classes and helpers to be used in third-party plugins.

 The more plugins we develop the more copy-pasta is out there.
 This plugin is an end to those practices.